Bramall Hall: Later history

 Under council ownership, the house was occupied by a caretaker, though most of the building was open to the public.
 The house and grounds were used for various functions, such as the proclamation of George VI succeeding his brother King Edward VIII to the throne.
 At that time, the house was sparsely furnished as the council was unable to afford much furniture.
 One of the council's earliest projects was the restoration of the chapel, which had fallen out of use towards the end of the 19th century.
 It was restored to resemble how it would have been when the Davenports were last at Bramall, and a service of consecration was held on 30 October 1938 once the work had been completed.
-In 1947, an association called the Friends of Bramall Hall was set up, primarily to find furnishings for the house, but also to advertise and assist in the upkeep of the house and grounds.
+In 1947 an association called the Friends of Bramall Hall was set up, primarily to find furnishings for the house, but also to advertise and assist in the upkeep of the house and grounds.
 Over the years, many furnishings which had once belonged to the house were returned, including portraits of the occupants.
 The estate is now the property of Stockport Metropolitan Borough Council (SMBC), which acquired it in 1974, following local government reorganisation.

 Present day

 The house and grounds are open to the public and are run by SMBC.
 Visitors may take an official tour of the house or explore it at their own pace on a self-guided basis.
 The public is able to wander the grounds freely at all times.
 Events and club meetings are held in the house and grounds throughout the year, and local schools often visit to experience life in a particular era.
 The house is licensed for wedding and civil partnership ceremonies, and has been used as a background for television series and films, including Prank Patrol, Cash in the Attic, Coronation Street, The Making of a Lady and The Last Vampyre.

 Currently the house is named "Bramall" while the park is named "Bramhall", though there remain some local inconsistencies.
 However, both have been spelt as "Bramhall", "Bramal" and other variations over the years.
 The Domesday Book used the spelling "Bramale", which led Charles Nevill to prefer "Bramall", a convention maintained by Hazel Grove and Bramhall Urban District Council when it acquired the property.
-Stockport Council consistently refer to the hall as "Bramall" and the park as "Bramhall" respectively.
+SMBC consistently refer to the hall as "Bramall" and the park as "Bramhall" respectively.